-26.3.3.
+26.2.3.
 DiscoveryService (Framework integration)

 Since the DiscoveryStrategy is meant for cloud vendors or implementors of service discovery systems, the DiscoveryService is meant for integrators.
-In this case, integrators means people integrating Hazelcast into their own systems or frameworks.
-In those situations, there are sometimes special requirements on how to lookup framework services like the discovery strategies or similar services.
-Integrators can extend or implement their own DiscoveryService and DiscoveryServiceProvider and inject it using the Hazelcast (com.hazelcast.config.DiscoveryConfig) prior to instantiating the HazelcastInstance.
+In this case, integrators mean people integrating Hazelcast into their own systems or frameworks.
+In those situations, there may be special requirements on how to lookup framework services like the discovery strategies or similar services.
+Integrators can extend or implement their own DiscoveryService DiscoveryServiceProvider and inject them using the com.hazelcast.config.DiscoveryConfig configuration API prior to instantiating the HazelcastInstance.
 In any case, integrators might have to remember that a DiscoveryService might have to change behavior based on the runtime environment (Hazelcast member or client) and then the DiscoveryServiceSettings should provide information about the started HazelcastInstance.